 - Analyze, design, and construct operational amplifier and instrumentation amplifier circuits to amplify biosignals.

-- Analyze, design, and construct filter circuits to filter unwanted signals from biosignals.
+- Analyze, design, and construct analog and digital filters to isolate biosignals from unwanted signals.

 - Understand biosensor and electrode design and apply them for signal acquisition.